dmizr/optml-project/README.md

 ## Credits
 Many parts of this codebase come from other repositories, namely:

-- The code structure in this project is mostly adapted from [dmizr/phuber](https://github.com/dmizr/phuber).
+- The code structure in this project is adapted from [dmizr/phuber](https://github.com/dmizr/phuber).
 - The EMA model comes from [timm](https://github.com/rwightman/pytorch-image-models).
 - The CIFAR-10 ResNets come from [akamaster/pytorch-resnet-cifar10](https://github.com/akamaster/pytorch_resnet_cifar10).
 - The learning rate schedules with warm-up come from [jeonsworld/ViT-pytorch](https://github.com/jeonsworld/ViT-pytorch).